 Can I use petroleum jelly or oil on my vacuum sealer gasket?

 It is generally not recommended to use petroleum jelly or other oils on your vacuum sealer gasket.
-While some older models or specific materials might tolerate it, these substances can often break down rubber or foam gaskets, leading to stickiness, swelling, or accelerated deterioration.
-Always consult your manufacturer’s manual for specific cleaning and care recommendations.
+These substances can often break down rubber or foam gaskets, leading to stickiness, swelling, or accelerated deterioration.
+Always consult your manufacturer's manual for specific cleaning and care recommendations.

 Where can I buy replacement vacuum sealer gaskets?